cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 Due to its computational complexity, asymmetric cryptography is normally applied to small data blocks.
 In a hybrid system, symmetric and asymmetric cryptography are combined.
 For example, asymmetric encryption could be employed to transfer a symmetric encryption, which would then be used as an encryption key for the message.
 Examples of this hybrid system include [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy).

 The length of keys is vital.
 Asymmetric cryptographic keys are usually very long.
 One can keep in mind a general principle: the longer the key, the more difficult it is to break the code.
-To break an asymmetric key with a brute force attack, the attacker needs to try every possible key.
-The longer the key is, the more difficult it is to guess.
+To break an asymmetric key with a brute force attack, the attacker would need to try every possible key.

 ## Public/Private Keys